Legcord/Legcord/README.md

 - **Standalone client**

-   ArmCord is built as a standalone client and doesn't rely on the original Discord client in anyway.
+   ArmCord is built as a standalone client and doesn't rely on the original Discord client in any way.

-- **Various mods built in**
+- **Various mods built-in**

    Enjoy [Vencord](https://github.com/Vendicated/Vencord), [Shelter](https://github.com/uwu/shelter) and their many features, or have a more vanilla experience, it's your choice!